jaxsonp/docker-dash/server/README.md

 Usernames and image names can include uppercase and lowercase letters and numbers, as well as dashes, underscores.
 However, usernames cannot have double dashes, nor can they start with a dash because a double dash is used to deliminate the username from the image name in the container naming convention.
 Image names in docker hub are already unique, but user names must be unique as well.

-### Facility ID
+### Server ID

-Each facility will be identified by a unique key in order to specify which SRC to interface with.
-For demo purposes, this API only responds to a placeholder facility with the ID "demo", however in production this is how you would specify your specific SRC.
+Each server will be identified by a unique key in order to specify which one to interface with.
+For demo purposes, this API only responds to a placeholder server with the ID "demo", however in production this is how you would specify your seperate servers.

 ### Solo Mode vs Swarm Mode